 Unsubstantiated claims stem from distributors who are mostly interested in making money.
 Generally speaking, these are the sorts of people drawn to MLM because most MLMs market to people who want to make money.
 The essential oils are just a means to an end.
 It’s a recipe for continual ethics violations.

 To be sure, Young Living Essential Oils has had some failures of integrity, both at the corporate level and among their distributors.

 The company promises you the “potential” for living a life of abundance, but most distributors lose money.

 Young living has had 25 years to improve the number of distributors who achieve a life of abundance and yet today less than 1% earn more in commissions than they spend on products.

 Can You Make Money with Young Living Essential Oils?

 The crime of MLM is that the deck is stacked against the average distributor and only favors a few people at the top.
 MLM holds out the promise that the average distributor can make money.
-That promise is misleading and damaging to most people who try MLM.
+That promise is misleading and damaging to most people who try the so-called opportunity.

 Should You Join Young Living Essential Oils?

 That’s a personal decision.
 However, I suggest that you only join if you are crazy about the products.
-And, don’t expect to make more money than you spend on product and running your business.
+And, don’t expect to make more money than you spend running your business.

 If you found this article helpful, or if you have experience or insights to share about whether Young Living Essential Oils is a pyramid scheme, please leave a comment below.
 Thank you!